BeameryHQ/ddd-ts/README.md

 Build (multi-tenanted) apps with [Domain Driven Design (DDD)][fowler-ddd] and Typescript with ease.

-> ⚠️ Although this package is being used in production inside Beamery, the API should still be considered a WIP / Alpha level and likely to include breaking changes.
-We will signal once the API has stabilised with a v1.0.0 release.
+> ⚠️ Although at Beamery we use this package in production, this package should be considered an Alpha level release and thus subject to breaking changes as we stabilise the API.
+A v1.0.0 release will signal a stabilsed API.

 ---